Marvin Gray: Investigation

 Despite the fact that almost immediately after his confession, Marvin Gray became interested in the FBI, which began its own investigation, the credibility of his testimony caused controversy.
 In some instances Gray described in some detail the murders committed many years ago and even provided evidence for this, albeit indirect, that nevertheless made it difficult to ignore his confessions.
 In 2001, he was required to undergo a polygraph test.
 The audit confirmed the truthfulness of his confessions in at least 18 murders, but soon the test results were invalidated due to the fact that Gray was taking medication.

 At the same time, it became clear that a number of Gray's statements had nothing to do with reality.
 In some instances, Marvin's confessions reflected a big discrepancy in dates, geographic data and the seasons when the victims were allegedly killed, some of the killings and disappearances of people whom Gray could theoretically be related to while he was serving time in prison.
 In one case, he revealed the details of a double murder that was carried out in 1991 in Louisville, Colorado, but then, confused in his testimony, he said that he had lied.
 In general, his stories reflected a bad memory.

 No one else was going to accuse him of the remaining crimes, as the investigation continued to sort out reality from fantasy.
 A number of specialists such as prison psychologist George Levy said that Gray's actions and statements could be pure fantasy.
-In his opinion, the reason for the deviant behavior of the criminal was social deprivation, which in turn was the result of Gray's 8-year-old isolation in solitary confinement.
+In his opinion, the reason for the deviant behavior of the criminal was social deprivation, which in turn was the result of Gray's 8-year-long isolation in solitary confinement.
 The mental disorders developed by this prompted Gray to make a confession in order to change the situation and thereby reduce the degree of severity of isolation and deprivation.
 Marvin Gray was assigned a forensic medical examination, which revealed his antisocial personality disorder.

 In June 2002, he made another confession, this time admitting that in June 1992 he killed five women in his hometown of Princeton.
 Gray petitioned to be transferred to the crime scene, where he was ready to show the burial places of the victims.
 The true scale of his crimes remains unknown.